mattraffel/IndyDotNet/README.md

 The IndySDK .NET wrapper expects developers to know the intrinsic details of IndySDK, explicitly needing to know the data contracts.
-Not necessarily a bad thing, but _it does make it every unfriendly and difficult to use._
+Not necessarily a bad thing, but _it does make it very difficult to use._

 We believe .NET engineers should work with a library that is much easier to use and less fragile.
 This means an idiomatic, object oriented approach over json string data manipulation.